mohanmca/MohanLearningGround/src/main/md/BetterPerson_SelfHelp/Stay_there_to_move_forward.md

 # There are few ways to move forward,
-  * Extreeme focus on the ultimate goal and keep moving towards it.
+  * Extreme focus on the ultimate goal and keep moving towards it.
 But won't work when the goal itself not worth to die for, or goal itself not clear.
   * Question everything that you do, if it is not worth few years from now, discard it now.
-    * Lesser the rubbish would leads to find the true of you
+    * Lesser the rubbish would lead to find the true of you

 # Is it spritual exercise?
 * No!
-It is treating addication, here both the patient and doctor are the same.
+It is treating addiction, here both the patient and doctor are the same.

 # Are there any guiding principle?
 * On which you invest would grow!